 The student is required to participate in classroom activities of local schools one day each week during the semester.
 Two different placements are offered to the student in preparation for the student's anticipated certification categories.
 The experience is to promote the development of professionalism in the school and community setting while affording the opportunity to apply teaching methodology and educational concepts mastered in coursework.
 A weekly seminar provides an opportunity to analyze the experience.
 Application to the Education Committee of Gwynedd Mercy's School of Education is required early in the spring semester prior to the experience.

-For all courses in GMercyU’s Early Education program, please see the undergraduate catalog for more information.
+For all courses in GMercyU’s Early Education program, please refer to the undergraduate catalog.

 Position: Assistant Professor and Program Coordinator, Education

 Did You Know?
 Professor Pierantozzi has presented nationally on many topics in education including math, social studies, hybrid online courses, and cooperative learning.
 She is also the advisor for Best Buddies and Kappa Delta Pi.